Gay, single, divorced, remarried: Democratic candidates reflect the changing American family

 Beto O'Rourke, despite his counterculture past as a hacker and punk rocker, is the only candidate among the eight best-known 2020 Democratic contenders with a "conventional" family — and he got in trouble for joking about it in Iowa, saying his wife was back home raising their three young children "sometimes with my help."

 There's Sen. Bernie Sanders, I-Vt., who has been married twice and has raised children and stepchildren from multiple relationships, including outside marriage.
-Sen. Kamala Harris, D-Calif., didn't get married until she was nearly 50, and her stepchildren call her "mamala."
+Sen. Kamala Harris, D-Calif., is part of a mixed-race marriage and didn't tie the knot until she was nearly 50.

 "We have a huge, very modern family," Harris told Jimmy Kimmel.